kpfefferle/kpfefferle.github.io/_drafts/open-letter-to-christian-family.md

 I now understand that a handful of human cells is no more biologically a human than a few bricks are architecturally a house.
 I now understand that regardless of the gender of the participants, marriage empowers two people to enter into a loving commitment to one another backed by the authority of the State.

-Most of all, I now understand that no matter where we stand on these issues, the single greatest thing about our country is the declared right for *all* to strive toward the pursuit of their own happiness.
+Most of all, I now understand that no matter where we stand on these issues, the single greatest thing about our country is the declared right of *every single person* to strive toward the pursuit of their own happiness.

-I assume that the vote you cast on Tuesday seemed to promise benefit for you and your own interests.
+I assume that the vote you cast on Tuesday seemed to promise some benefit for you and your own interests.
 However, your vote has unleashed [a wave of hate](https://mobile.twitter.com/i/moments/796417517157830656?m=1)  against those less privileged than you.
 Such outcomes are certainly not great, and we haven't even sworn in our new President yet.
 When you cast this vote, I can only surmise that you were not considering those who might be excluded by your candidate's vision of what he thinks will "make America great again".